lwa-project/lsl/doc/source/scripts.rst

             -n, --hanning               Apply a Hanning window to the data

+            -s, --skip                  Skip the specified number of seconds at the beginning of the file (default = 0)

+            -a, --average               Number of seconds of data to average for spectra (default = 10)

             -q, --quiet                 Run tbwSpectra in silent mode

             -l, --fft-length            Set FFT length (default = 4096)

+            -d, --disable-chunks        Display plotting chunks in addition to the global average

             -o, --output                Output file name for spectra image